TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 A\vect{v} = c\vect{v} \quad \text{for some real number  } c \in \R.
 $$

-A setting in which this equation plays a role is the following.
+A setting in which the second equation plays a role is the following.

 ::::::{prf:example}
 :label: Ex:EigenValues:ToyMigrationModel